 This one is not really a surprise.
 The design for modern cast iron skillets hasn’t really changed over the last 150 years.
 The handle is still cute stumpy, the same as it was all those years ago.

-Usually, I’m able to cook meals before the handle gets to hot too handle.
-However if the pan is too hot, simply grab the handle with with an oven mitt or tea-towel.
+Usually, I’m able to cook meals before the handle gets too hot to handle.
+However, if the pan is too hot, simply use an oven mitt or tea towel.

 Lodge also has specifically designed handle holders that fit snugly onto your skillet.
 They really stop the heat well.
-The Lodge Handle holders are available on Amazon and come in the popular silicone and cotton with lining like mine pictured.
-With all cookware consideration maybe needed with young children.
+The Lodge Handle holders are available on Amazon and come in the popular silicone (affiliate link) and cotton with lining (affiliate link) like mine pictured.
+With all cookware, consideration may be needed with young children.
 Small disadvantage.

 Cast iron is heavier than other cookware.

-It really can be rather weighty, body builders pump iron for good reason.
-The older pans such as Erie made pans are lighter like many of the vintage pans.
-However they are often pricey because of their collectability.
-The older lighter pans are also more prone to warping and bowing because the casting was thiner.
+It really can be rather weighty.
+Bodybuilders pump iron for a reason.
+The older pans, such as Erie, made pans are lighter like many of the vintage pans.
+However, they are often pricey because of their collectability.
+The older pans are also more prone to warping and bowing because the casting was thinner.

-The high quality French enamelware such as Le Creuset are just as heavy and Staub is slightly heavier again.
+The high-quality French enamelware such as Le Creuset is just as heavy, and Staub is slightly heavier again.
 Lodge cast iron offers a good balance in weight, especially if you’re looking at a large dutch oven.
-Big Staub cocottes maybe too heavy for many uses.
+Big Staub cocottes may be too heavy for many uses.
 Con.

-I grab my skillet nearly every time, however when boiling I turn to enameled hollowware or stainless steel.
-Liquids may be tainted and discolored by the seasoning, if boiling liquid for a long time.
+I grab my skillet nearly every time.
+However, when boiling liquid, I turn to enameled hollowware or stainless steel.
+Food may be tainted and discolored by the seasoning if you cook acidic food for a long time.
 It may also lift off that lovely seasoning that makes the skillet or Dutch oven so non-stick and easy to clean.

-Highly acidic foods are also not recommended for cast iron for example tomato based sauces.
-However this not to say you cant fry some tomatoes with your fried eggs and bacon.
-As long as you have a nicely seasoned pan you’ll cook yourself a great breakfast.
+Highly acidic foods are also not recommended for cast iron, for example, tomato-based sauces.
+However, this is not to say you can’t fry some tomatoes with your fried eggs and bacon.
+As long as you have a nicely seasoned pan, you’ll cook yourself a great breakfast.

-The acidity in foods again lifts the seasoning from your pan, also increasing the amount of iron in the food.
-Food may taste tainted from large amount of naturally released iron when cooking highly acidic food.
+The acidity in food lifts the seasoning from your pan.
+And increases the amount of iron in the food.
+Food may taste tainted from a large amount of naturally released iron when cooking highly acidic food.
 Minor Inconvenience.

 Bare cast iron may require seasoning.

 Cast iron may need re-seasoning if being over-zealous with the use of soap and scouring pads.
-Firstly this is not difficult (wipe the pan with a small amount of oil then place in the oven and set on a high heat).
-This seasoning protects the cast iron from rust and gives the pan a non-stick quality.
-Seasoning is not needed for enameled hollowware and of course other cookware.
-So re-seasoning is both an advantage and disadvantage.
+Firstly this is not difficult (wipe the pan with a small amount of oil, then place in the oven and set on high heat).

-We really enjoy using our pieces, each seem to have their own personality.
-They also look great on display they really have that homely feel when they are hung.
-Therefore if you are looking for a new piece of cookware, cast iron will do you proud for years if not decades.
+If you are looking for a new piece of cookware, cast iron will do you proud for years, if not decades.